marcotuiio/Data_Structures/README.md

     - pnt ok
     - rf seems ok (???)
     - b seems ok (???)
-    - blq and rbl dont know how to make it
+    - blq and rbl seem to work buut need to check if direction of edge is correct